kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables_Answers.md

 SELECT
     emp.FirstName + ' ' + emp.LastName AS EmployeeName,
     emp.Title AS EmployeeTitle,
-    emp.Salary AS EmployeeSalary,
+    emp.BaseSalary AS EmployeeSalary,
     COALESCE(mgr.FirstName + ' ' + mgr.LastName, 'No Manager') AS ManagerName,
     COALESCE(mgr.Title, 'N/A') AS ManagerTitle,
-    COALESCE(mgr.Salary, 0) AS ManagerSalary,
+    COALESCE(mgr.BaseSalary, 0) AS ManagerSalary,
     CASE
-        WHEN mgr.EmployeeID IS NULL THEN 'Top Level' WHEN emp.Salary > mgr.Salary THEN 'Earns more than manager' WHEN emp.Salary = mgr.Salary THEN 'Same salary as manager' ELSE 'Earns less than manager'
+        WHEN mgr.EmployeeID IS NULL THEN 'Top Level' WHEN emp.BaseSalary > mgr.BaseSalary THEN 'Earns more than manager' WHEN emp.BaseSalary = mgr.BaseSalary THEN 'Same salary as manager' ELSE 'Earns less than manager'
     END AS SalaryComparison
 FROM Employees emp